Teach, research, OR study abroad! Pitt is a top producer of Fulbright winners, so work with a seasoned Scholar-Mentor to improve your application.

 - Research country; keep up with current events in the country

-- Undergraduate students: Schedule a meeting with Scholarship Mentor Lesha Greene to discuss your application
+- Undergraduate and graduate students: Schedule a meeting with Scholarship Mentor, Lesha Greene to discuss your application

 - Consider potential recommendation writers and discuss with a Scholarship Mentor